Life in Melbourne

-Monash University has five campuses in the greater Melbourne area.
+Monash University has multiple locations in the greater Melbourne area.
 Each has its own style and environment, and offers different academic and social opportunities.
 You can learn more about a specific campus by following the links below:

 Hear what Monash international students have to say about living and studying in one of the best cities in the world – Melbourne, Australia.

 Melbourne is safe, well-designed and easy to get around.
 The city boasts: